3willows/simpleBlog/_posts/2024-04-01-AskYourDeveloper.markdown

 (3) But for that to succeed, businesses need to empower software engineers to make real business decisions.
 They should be in the same room as the decision-makers to allow for immediate feedback and input: not given specifications after the event and told to follow it.
 In Jeff's own phrase, tell the programmers the problem, not the solution.

-The text reads very fluently and has a wealth of examples, from the exploits of solo-entrepreneur (Patio11)[https://www.kalzumeus.com/2011/10/28/dont-call-yourself-a-programmer/] to how lawyers and software engineers sat in the same room to quickly create a featyre to help clients pay taxes in Delaware.
+The text reads very fluently and has a wealth of examples, from the exploits of solo-entrepreneur [Patio11](https://www.kalzumeus.com/2011/10/28/dont-call-yourself-a-programmer/) to how lawyers and software engineers sat in the same room to quickly create a featyre to help clients pay taxes in Delaware.

 I have not made up my mind about the merits of the argument, but I look forward to re-reading it in the future.

+See also this [review](https://walterteng.com/ask-your-developer) by Walter Teng and [interview](https://www.youtube.com/watch?v=PGDBt5RTuUg) with author